Upstatement/quickshare/README.md

 src: ['build/utilities.js','build/services/twitter.js','build/quickshare.js']
 ```

 You can list each file independently, or look at the [reference](https://github.com/gruntjs/grunt-contrib-concat) to use wildcards.
-Note that the files you wish to include **must be between** the `utilities.js` and `quickshare.js`.
+Note that the files you wish to include **must be between** the `utilities.js` and `quickshare.js` files.

 *If you do not wish to edit the Gruntfile, you could instead delete the plug-ins you **don't** need from the `build/services` folder*